HydrologyFrankfurt/ReWaterGAP/docs/api_docs/soilstorage.rst

 where :math:`{P}_{t}` is throughfall :math:`(mm/d)`, :math:`{P}_{sn}` is snowfall :math:`(mm/d)` and :math:`M` is snow melt :math:`(mm/d)`.

 .. note::
-   In urban areas (defined from MODIS data) :math:`50 \%` of :math:`{P}_{eff}` is directly turned into :math:`{R}_{3}`.
-This is known as immediate runoff and is calculated as :
+   In urban areas (defined from MODIS data) :math:`50 \%` of :math:`{P}_{eff}` is directly turned into immediate runoff and is calculated as:

 .. _immediate_runoff:

    .. math::
      {immediate \: runoff} = 0.5 \times {P}_{eff}  \times fraction \: of \: build \: up \: area

    Next, effective precipitation is reduced by the immediate runoff.
 The resulting effective precipitation used to compute the soil water balance.
    See function **immediate runoff** : in source code.

 Outflows